-Volunteers will be able to work on projects like repairing the hiking trail along the Old Postman’s route from Gásadalur to Bøur.
+In 2020, volunteers will be able to work on projects like repairing the hiking trail at the top of Slættaratindur, the highest mountain in the Faroe Islands.

 The Faroe Islands are famously home to more sheep than people.
 But considering that tourism to the remote island archipelago southeast of Iceland has increased 10 percent a year over the past five years, it’s no surprise that the government is more concerned about the overpopulation of tourists than sheep.

-To make sure the islands don’t begin to suffer the effects of overtourism, the Faroe Islands has decided to close some of its major tourism sites from April 26 to 27 to complete various maintenance projects to make travel more sustainable throughout the country.
-While the sites will be closed to tourists, the government has decided to allow in 100 foreign volunteers to help out with the projects—and you could be one of them.
+To make sure the islands don’t begin to suffer the effects of overtourism, the Faroe Islands has decided to close some of its most popular tourism sites once again from April 16 to 17, 2020, to complete various maintenance projects to make travel more sustainable throughout the country.
+Following the success of the pilot Closed for Maintenance, Open for Voluntourism project in April 2019, the Faroe Islands government will welcome another 100 voluntourists to help out with the projects—and you could be among them.

-In exchange for their work, the 100 volunteers will have their room and board covered—including a celebratory meal on Saturday night—plus transportation around the island.
+In exchange for their work, the 100 volunteers will have room and board covered—including a celebratory dinner on Friday night with locals—plus transportation around the island.
 But this isn’t an entirely free trip.
-To secure a spot, you must be one of the first 100 people to book a flight through visitfaroeislands.com for DKK 2,100 (approximately US$320) from Copenhagen to the Faroe Islands.

 Volunteers will be expected to use hammers, wheelbarrows, and shovels during the projects, but no special skills are necessary to participate.

 This article originally appeared online on February 20, 2019; it was updated on November 11, 2019, and again on November 13, 2019, to include current information.